Terrebonne in the 2025 Canadian federal election: Quebec Superior Court upheld election

-On November 3, Sinclair-Desgagné announced that she would be appealing the ruling to the Supreme Court of Canada, saying, "The judgment of the Superior Court of Quebec contains several errors of fact as well as an interpretation of the law and jurisprudence that invites an appeal", and she was also planning to set up a crowdfunding campaign to raise money for the litigation costs.
-The Liberal Party subsequently filed a complaint with the Commissioner of Canada Elections, alleging that litigation costs form part of campaign expenses under the Canada Elections Act, and the anonymity given to crowdfunding donors violates the Act's limits on individual and corporate donations.
-Sinclair-Desgagné responded that she had received two legal opinions on the matter before proceeding with the initiative, and stated that the Liberal claim was "unfounded and malevolent".
+On November 3, Sinclair-Desgagné announced that she would appeal the ruling to the Supreme Court of Canada, and that she was also planning to set up a crowdfunding campaign to raise money for the litigation costs.

+The Liberal Party subsequently filed a complaint with the Commissioner of Canada Elections, alleging that litigation costs form part of campaign expenses under the Canada Elections Act, and the anonymity given to crowdfunding donors violates the act's limits on individual and corporate donations.
+Sinclair-Desgagné responded that she had received two legal opinions on the matter before proceeding with the initiative, and stated that the Liberal claim was "non fondée et malveillante".
+The federal commissioner then confirmed the legality of Sinclair-Desgagné's actions.